Provable Affine Identifiability of Nonlinear CCA under Latent Distributional Priors: EXPERIMENTS

-\paragraph{Datasets.} We validate our theoretical claims on two datasets: a synthetic dataset with a fully controlled generation process, and 3DIdent, which consists of rendered images of a complex object under varying positions, rotations, and lighting.
-For the synthetic case, we adopt an online sampling setting and extend the single-generator setup of \citep{zimmermann2021contrastive,matthes2023towards} to two independent generators producing paired observations, mimicking a multi-modal setting.
-In 3DIdent, we retain all generative factors except colors, using original and gray-scaled images as paired modalities.
-Positive source pairs $(\mathbf{s}, \hat{\mathbf{s}}')$ are obtained by sampling $\mathbf{s}$, drawing $\hat{\mathbf{s}}'$ from the conditional $p(\hat{\mathbf{s}}'|\mathbf{s})$, and selecting the rendered image corresponding to $\hat{\mathbf{s}'}$ by matching to the nearest-neighbor. \paragraph{Baselines.} We benchmark the CCA family objectives and strong non-contrastive SSL baselines to test affine identifiability under a unified encoder architecture and a family of distributions aligned with our theory. \begin{itemize}[leftmargin=1.2em,rightmargin=0em,itemsep=1pt,parsep=0pt,topsep=0pt] \item \textbf{SwAV} \citep{caron2020unsupervised}.
-Learns view-invariant features via online clustering with prototype assignments. \item \textbf{BarlowTwins} \citep{zbontar2021barlow}.
-Enforces invariance and minimizes redundancy through cross-correlation diagonalization. \item \textbf{VICReg} \citep{bardes2021vicreg}.
-Encourages invariance while regularizing variance and covariance to decorrelate neural representations. \item \textbf{W-MSE} \citep{ermolov2021whitening}.
-Aligns whitened multi-view neural representations by minimizing mean-squared error. \item \textbf{DGCCA} \citep{benton2017deep}.
-A nonlinear multi-view extension of generalized CCA, optimizing a shared latent that reconstructs all view projections. \item \textbf{DeepCCA} \citep{andrew2013deep}.
-Maximizes the CCA objective with whitened multi-view representations. \end{itemize} Although our theory extends naturally to encoder classes in reproducing kernel Hilbert spaces, we exclude kernel CCA due to its poor scalability in high-dimensional, data-intensive regimes.
-Among the baselines, only DeepCCA faithfully enforces exact whitening and maximizes the sum of canonical correlations as in classical CCA.
-Therefore, we use its converged solution as a proxy for population CCA for our theory validation, when the data are generated from online sampling of the underlying distributions.
-All baselines are implemented using the official repositories with hyperparameters set to the defaults reported in the original papers. \paragraph{Metrics.} Following prior work \citep{hyvarinen2016unsupervised,zimmermann2021contrastive,matthes2023towards}, we assess affine recoverability by regressing ground-truth latents on learned latents and reporting the coefficient of determination ($R^2$) averaged across dimensions.
-For settings with partial distributional violations or dimensional mismatch, we evaluate subspace error using the mean ($PA_{\text{mean}}$) and maximum ($PA_{\text{max}}$) principal angles between the learned span and the ground-truth canonical subspace, in line with subspace identification studies \citep{ma2020subspace,gao2017sparse,cai2018rate}.
-To quantify the alignment between two encoders up to orthogonal transformations, we measure the orbit distance defined as \( \min_{\mathbf{Q},\mathbf{Q}'\in O(d_\mathcal Z)} \; \tfrac{1}{n}\Big( \|\hat{\mathbf{Z}}-\mathbf{Z} \mathbf{Q}\|_F^2 \;+\; \|\hat{\mathbf{Z}}'-\mathbf{\mathbf{Z}}' \mathbf{Q}'\|_F^2 \Big), \) where $n$ is the (sample)batch size, $\mathbf{Z}, \mathbf{Z}'$ and $\hat{\mathbf{Z}}, \hat{\mathbf{Z}}'$ are the learned latent of two sets of encoders.
+\paragraph{Baselines.} We benchmark the CCA-like objectives and strong non-contrastive SSL baselines to test affine identifiability under a unified encoder architecture and a family of distributions aligned with our theory. \begin{itemize} \item \textbf{SwAV} \citep{caron2020unsupervised} learns view-invariant features via online clustering with prototype assignments. \item \textbf{BarlowTwins} \citep{zbontar2021barlow} enforces invariance and minimizes redundancy through cross-correlation diagonalization. \item \textbf{VICReg} \citep{bardes2021vicreg} encourages invariance while regularizing variance and covariance to decorrelate neural representations. \item \textbf{W-MSE} \citep{ermolov2021whitening} aligns whitened multi-view neural representations by minimizing mean-squared error. \item \textbf{DGCCA} \citep{benton2017deep} is a nonlinear extension of generalized CCA, optimizing a shared latent that reconstructs all view projections. \item \textbf{rDGCCA} \citep{karakasis2023revisiting} improves DGCCA by extracting shared representations under conditionally independent private latents, offering theoretical recovery guarantees. \item \textbf{DeepCCA} \citep{andrew2013deep} maximizes the CCA objective with whitened multi-view representations. \end{itemize} We exclude Kernel CCA due to poor high-dimensional scalability.
+Among the evaluated baselines, only DeepCCA faithfully enforces exact whitening and maximizes canonical correlations.
+We therefore use its converged solution as a proxy for population CCA with the data generated from online sampling of the underlying distributions.
+All baselines are implemented using their official repositories when available, otherwise we reimplement by following their paper specifications.